Darxo/Hardened/README.md

 - World Parties are no longer stunned, when you cancel the combat dialog with them
 - Hostile Locations will no longer spawn roaming parties or defenders while you are within 2 tiles of it
 - At the start of each new campaign ~5 additional small bandit camps are spawned in the world
+- Restrict the allowed Y coordinates for many unique locations to where their allowed tiles usually spawn to speed up map generation
+- Most Unique Locations have a `DistanceToOthers` of 10 tiles (down from 15), allowing them to be placed closer to settlements and other locations during map generation.
+This will improve map generation speed and prevent cases of missing unique locations when too many settlements are generated
+- Restrict the Y-position of the **Oracle** unique location to be between 10% and 35% (previously unrestricted)
 - The legendary Location **Ancient Spire** now reveals an area of 3000 (up from 1900)
 - Defeating the Ijirok now also drops **Sword Blade** item, which allows you to do the Rachegeist fight without having to kill the Kraken
 - **Buried Castle** Locations now also drop either a Flash Pot, Fire Pot or Smoke Pot